 It's unrealistic to expect your organization to hit the top 10 results for the word "nonprofit"—the competition is simply too steep.

 Instead, it's better to set your sights on longer-tail keywords, such as "volunteer opportunities in Kansas City" or "medical volunteer opportunities near me."

-If you're not sure which keyword phrases to target, don't worry.
-You can use the Google Keyword Planner to discover the right keywords for your organization.
-From there:
+Use the Google Keyword Planner to discover the right keywords for your organization.
+Then: